MahnoorAs1f/OnlineShoppingApp-using-netbeans-and-oracle-database/README.md

 🛒 Shopping Workflow
 The shopping experience is straightforward and streamlined.
 Once a customer logs in, they can explore product categories and view relevant items.
 Each product is displayed with its name, price, and a representative image.
 Products can be added to a cart with a single click.
 The cart shows a list of selected items along with quantities and prices.
 When ready, the customer proceeds to place an order using the order form, which includes confirmation messages upon success.

-The system is event-driven and reacts to user actions in real-time, ensuring a responsive and smooth user experience.